 - Write better papers

 A study skills course can involve speedy reading as well.
 Speedy reading helps students get through their work faster, without sacrificing comprehension.
 For many students, our speedy reading course actually IMPROVES comprehension.

 At 5pm, Professors are deservedly tired.
 Ivy Bound’s college instructors often START their day at 5pm.
 They arrive with energy and enthusiasm, ready to help students to new heights.
 We relish having caring professors and TAs “pass the baton” to finish off a school day with extra learning, and at least some extra tools for future success.

-For Test Prep, Ivy Bound excels at teaching GRE, LSAT, GMAT, and MCAT skills that students don’t consummately learn in college courses.
-Few professors “teach to the test”.
-We do.
-Ivy Bound teaches to the LSAT GMAT, MCAT, and GRE unabashedly — for many students, one standardized test score is more important that 3-4 years of GPA.
-For many parents, the scholarships earned from a high LSAT, GMAT, or MCAT score make a huge financial difference.
+Ivy Bound excels at teaching graduate school skills for the GRE, LSAT, GMAT and MCAT that students don’t consummately learn in college courses.
+Few professors “teach to the test” but we do.
+Ivy Bound teaches to the LSAT, GMAT, MCAT and GRE unabashedly.
+For many students, one standardized test score is more important that 3-4 years of GPA.
+For many parents, the scholarships earned from a high LSAT, GMAT or MCAT score make a huge financial difference.

 In theory, colleges that see an improved SCHOOL-WIDE average LSAT score help their students with law school admissions individually and as a whole.
 Over time, grad schools will respect colleges with high average LSAT scores.
 It means those colleges trust that college’s GPA / transcripts.
 When a school’s average LSAT scores are 170 versus 158, EVERY law school applicant from that college in theory carries more clout, whether applying as an undergraduate or a few years out of college.
 This is even more true for MCAT, where most students apply to Med school as undergrads or within a year of graduation.